anubhabghosh/NovelESN/README.md

 ## Installation
 The package "echo_state_network" contains a single module, "novel.py".
 Inside this module there's a main class, "NovelEsn",
 which can be used by the user to create an ESN object.
-There's no instalation.
+There's no installation.
 The user can simply download the package "echo_state_network" and import the class
 in a Python script with the command:
 ```
 from echo_state_network.novel import NovelEsn